- Ascertain requirements for minimum age to travel and use of child safety seats.

 Children, especially infants, are more susceptible than adults to travelers' diarrhea and are at greater risk of becoming become severely and quickly dehydrated.

-Pay meticulous attention to food and water precautions (see Food and Beverage Precautions) and plan ahead to obtain safe water for formula and food preparation.
-Careful handwashing, use of antiseptic wipes, and regular cleaning of pacifiers and toys are vital.
+Observe strict food and beverage precautions (see Food and Beverage Precautions ) and plan ahead to obtain safe water for formula and food preparation.
+Hand hygiene (frequent, thorough handwashing), use of antiseptic wipes, and regular cleaning of pacifiers and toys are vital.
 For infants, breastfeeding during the trip is an optimal strategy if appropriate and feasible.

 If a child becomes dehydrated, oral rehydration solution (ORS) is the best treatment.
 ORS is often available in pharmacies in developing countries, but parents should carry their own ORS packets to be reconstituted with the correct amount of safe water.
 Some parents prefer to carry a few bottles of already reconstituted solutions, such as Pedialyte.
 Homemade sugar and salt solutions are not recommended.
 Sports drinks do not contain adequate electrolytes and should be avoided, although any liquid is better than none until ORS can be obtained.
 Most traditional ORS products taste salty, but flavoring makes some more palatable (e.g., rice-based Ceralyte and Gastrolyte).
 A child who is vomiting may rehydrate successfully with frequent, small sips, spoonfuls, or syringefuls of an ORS.
 Reconstituted ORS held at room temperature should be discarded after 12 hours; reconstituted ORS that has been kept refrigerated must be discarded after 24 hours.